PnS2018/pns2018.github.com/session_03.md

 More generally, if the input image has the dimension of $$N_{h}\times N_{w}$$ and the filter size is $$K_{h}\times K_{w}$$, the output size of the convolved output is $$(N_{h}-K_{h}+1)\times(N_{w}-K_{w}+1)$$.
 This convolved output is usually referred to as a _feature map_.
 Commonly, we call the input of a convolution layer as the _input feature map(s)_ and the output as the _output feature map(s)_.

 In the above example, the input binary image has only one _channel_ that means the image is a 2D array.
-However, a RGB image usually has three _channels_ where these channels represents the red intensity, the green intensity and the blue intensity correspondingly.
+However, an RGB image usually has three _channels_ where these channels represent the red intensity, the green intensity, and the blue intensity correspondingly.
 The mixture of these three channels produces a color image.
 How can a convolution layer deal with the input that has multiple channels?
 The answer is that we also give more channels to the filter.
 Suppose that the input has $$N_{f}$$ channels (or feature maps), the filter will also have $$K_{n}=N_{f}$$ channels.
 First, each channel of the filter is applied on the corresponding channel of the input.
 Second, the convolved outputs of all feature maps are summed along the axis of the channels so that they are combined into one output feature map.
 A visual example is given as follows

 ---